Always From Scratch

 Ingredients for the recipe.

-• Vegetables.
-Primavera is usually an assortment of seasonal Spring vegetables.
-Typically it includes, mushrooms, tomatoes, zucchini, and asparagus but you can choose what you prefer.
+• Vegetables- Primavera is usually an assortment of seasonal Spring vegetables.
+Typically, it includes mushrooms, tomatoes, zucchini, and asparagus, but you can choose the vegetables you prefer

-• White Wine.
-I choose a nice crisp sauvignon blanc or pinot grigio.
+• White Wine- I choose a crisp sauvignon blanc or pinot grigio.

 *Please see the recipe card below for more information on the ingredients.